-He has long experience of claims arising from child abuse and in Group Actions including:
+Philip has long experience of claims arising from child abuse and in group actions.

 The Bryn Alyn Litigation, above, went to the Court of Appeal twice, initially on issues of liability, limitation and quantum, and subsequently on issues of enforcement pursuant to the Third Party (Rights Against Insurers) Act 1930.

-He has acted for the Defendants in several Group Actions including:
+Philip has acted for the Defendants in several group actions.